Unprecedented numbers of students have disappeared during the pandemic. Schools are working harder than ever to find them.

 During the pandemic, the district capitalized on the initiative, launching three door-to-door campaigns that sent staff and parent volunteers to the homes of students who have not been showing up to classes — either virtually or in person.
 In late January, the district was in the midst of its third campaign, with volunteers hitting the streets in 26-degree weather to check on students.

-When school districts reach out to families, they often do so through text messages and robocalls, emails, Facebook posts and snail mail.
+When school districts reach out to families, they often do so through text messages, robocalls, emails, Facebook posts and snail mail.
 It’s communication that requires families to have a working cellphone, Internet access and a fixed address.
-That means families who move frequently, change cellphone numbers, or do not speak English can be left out of the loop and can be difficult to find.
+That means families who move frequently, change cellphone numbers or do not speak English can be left out of the loop and can be difficult to find.

 Sacramento City Unified School District learned that lesson the hard way, when it lost touch with more than 1,600 students after closing in mid-March.
 None of them had responded to check-in calls from educators, and none of them logged on when virtual classes started a month later.

-Note: Correction: An earlier version of this article incorrectly stated that New Mexico is still searching for 12,000 students.
-Since the fall, the number has dropped to 2,700 missing.